lebinh/ngxtop/README.rst

 **ngxtop** parses your nginx access log and outputs useful, ``top``-like, metrics of your nginx server.
 So you can tell what is happening with your server in real-time.

+    ``ngxtop`` is designed to run in a short-period time just like the ``top`` command for troubleshooting and monitoring your Nginx server at the moment.
+If you need a long running monitoring process or storing your webserver stats in external monitoring / graphing system, you can try `Luameter <https://luameter.com>`_.

 ``ngxtop`` tries to determine the correct location and format of nginx access log file by default, so you can just run ``ngxtop`` and having a close look at all requests coming to your nginx server.
 But it does not limit you to nginx and the default top view. ``ngxtop`` is flexible enough for you to configure and change most of its behaviours.